mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

     });
 ```

 So, basically, these two approaches are identical, which one you choose is purely your personal preference.
 In this damo, I'm going to use the first approach.
+Now finally, we call the *save()* method.
+This is the same method that we used earlier to create a new course.
+So it returns a promise, we can *await* it, get the result and display it on the console.
+So, *console.log(result)*.